-Since implementing the new bill format we have received a number of positive comments from many of our customers.
+Since implementing the new bill format, we continue to receive numerous positive comments from many of our customers.
 We certainly appreciate the value added customer suggestions that we considered crucial to the efficient and effective redesign of the new bill format.